-All parents have access to their student's Canvas pages, where they may check grades and communicate with the teachers through the Canvas communication tool.
-All of the teachers are available via email or by phone.
-Teachers may call or set up a meeting time with you about specific subjects or issues.
+Legal guardians and/or parents have access to their student's Canvas pages, where they may check grades and communicate with faculty through the Canvas communication tool.
+Additionally, faculty are available via email or by phone.
+Faculty and administration may call or set up a meeting time with you about specific subjects or issues.
 Due to Federal Privacy Guidelines (FERPA), specific student information, such as grades, may not be communicated to a personal email address.
 Our teachers are generally available before school from 7:30-8:00am or after school hours until 3:30 pm if a meeting is necessary.